Questions about aged care homes

 If I agree to an aged care home, what happens next?

 After agreeing to an aged care home, the home will want to formalise the offer through a resident agreement.

 This will involve some paperwork and contracts about your care, accommodation, and any extra services you may elect to receive.

 Your aged care home can help make sense of the information.
 You can also ask family, friends, carers or a legal professional for help.

 Preparing for your move is also important.
-Here is a list of what to expect when moving, which includes suggestions on who to tell, what you should bring, and who might be able to help you.
+You may want to know what you should bring and who might be able to help you.

 How do I check the quality level of an aged care home?